Approximate non-linear model predictive control with safety-augmented neural networks: Numerical examples

 \section{Numerical examples}

-In this section, we demonstrate our method on three common numerical example systems for non-linear MPC: a continuous stir tank reactor~\cite{mayne2011tube, hertneck2018learning}, a quadcopter model~\cite{kohler2020computationally,bouffard2012onboard}, and a chain of hanging masses connected by springs~\cite{wirsching2006fast}.
-First, the system dynamics and MPC formulations are summarized for all three systems.
+In this section, we demonstrate our method on three numerical example systems for non-linear MPC: a continuous stir tank reactor~\cite{mayne2011tube, hertneck2018learning}, a quadcopter model~\cite{kohler2020computationally,bouffard2012onboard}, and a robotic arm~\cite{nubert2020safe}.
+First, the system dynamics and MPC formulations are summarized.
 The NNs are trained using supervised learning by generating optimal input sequences of a robust MPC design (Sec.~\ref{sec:mpc:robust}) over a large set of random initial states.
-Finally, we compare our proposed approach, approximate MPC via safety-augmented NNs (Sec.~\ref{sec:online-validation}), with online optimization and always (naively) applying the NN approximation.
+Finally, we compare our proposed approach, approximate MPC via safety-augmented NNs (Sec.~\ref{sec:online-validation}), with online optimization and naively (always) applying the NN approximation.
 We benchmark the safety augmented NN with respect to computation time of online optimization and constraint satisfaction of the naive NN.
 The code for all examples is available at~\url{https://github.com/hshose/soeampc.git}.